Omnibus-Type/PragatiNarrow/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**25 February 2015 (Omnibus Type) Pragati Narrow Release Candidate v1.006**
+- Fixed issue with nukta next to halant
+- Matched size of the Devanagari letters with Ek Mukta
+- Improved conections between iMatras with reph and the stem of the last consonant in a cluster

 **28 January 2015 (Omnibus Type) Pragati Narrow Beta v1.005**
 - Name tables adjusted
 - fsType Installable Mode